petrostrak/protocol-buffers-3/README.md

 	}
 }
 ```
-<sub>Maps cannot be repeated and cannot use float, double or enums as keys.</sub>
+<sub>Maps cannot be repeated and cannot use float, double or enums for keys.</sub>

 ### Reading and Writing to Disk
 #### Write to file with proto